P2P Technology Explained

 Signal Exchange

-Both browsers connect to our signaling server
+Both browsers connect to our signaling server to exchange connection information

 3